Bylaws and Doctrinal Statement Revisions

 The Doctrinal Statement has been completely re-written to achieve the above goals.

-According to the Bylaws, while the Elders are responsible for maintaining and changing the Bylaws and Doctrinal Statement, the congregation is invited to review the changes and provide written or verbal input.
+According to the Bylaws, while the Elders are responsible for maintaining and changing the Bylaws and Doctrinal Statement.

 Our Position Papers: